Roy E. Lindquist: Postwar service

 After World War II, Lindquist graduated from the Command and General Staff School in 1946.
-He was then assigned to Infantry School at Fort Benning, Georgia.
-He was appointed an assistant commander of the Airborne Department of the school under command of Brigadier General William M. Miley.
+He was then assigned to the Infantry School at Fort Benning, Georgia.
+He was appointed an assistant commander of the Airborne Department of the school under the command of Brigadier General William M. Miley.
 He served in this capacity until 1948, when he was transferred to Greece to become a member of the Joint Military Assistance Group during the Greek Civil War.
 He stayed there until 1950.
 For his service, Lindquist was awarded with the Order of the Phoenix in the grade of Officer by the Government of Greece.

 After his return to the States, Lindquist attended the National War College in Washington, D.C.
-After graduation in 1951, he was appointed to the office of Assistant Chief Of Staff within Army Ground Forces.
-He was promoted to the rank of brigadier general in 1953 and appointed a commander of the 187th Airborne Regimental Combat Team, which was stationed in Korea and consisted from several Airborne units in the size of brigade.
+After graduation in 1951, he was appointed to the office of Assistant Chief of Staff within Army Ground Forces.
+He was promoted to the rank of brigadier general in 1953 and appointed a commander of the 187th Airborne Regimental Combat Team, which was stationed in Korea and consisted of several Airborne units in the size of a brigade.

-Lindquist stayed in Korea and was appointed a Chief of Staff and Deputy Commander of the IX Corps under the command of Lieutenant General James Edward Moore.
+Lindquist stayed in Korea and was appointed the Chief of Staff and Deputy Commander of the IX Corps under the command of Lieutenant General James Edward Moore.

 Now a major general, Lindquist was transferred back to the States and posted to Fort Campbell, Kentucky, before he was appointed a commander of the 3rd Infantry Division in March 1957.

 After his death, Lindquist was buried at the West Point Cemetery on November 24, 1986.